-Two different effluent outfalls and a reclaimed water distribution system service the Iron Bridge Plant.
+Two different effluent outfalls and the ERRWDS are available to the Iron Bridge Plant for effluent management.
 The original facility had an NPDES permitted discharge of 24 MGD which provided for both concentration and total pounds per day restrictions on the effluent discharged to the Little Econlockhatchee River.
-To allow for expansion of the Iron Bridge Plant, the City designed and constructed a 20 MGD Wetlands treatment facility on a 1,650-acre site near Christmas, Florida.
-A 17-mile, 48-inch force main was constructed to transmit the treated effluent from the Iron Bridge Plant to the head of the cell-oriented wetlands.
-Totaling 1,220 acres, the wetlands treatment system was developed with a series of cells divided by earthen berms and planted with different wetland vegetation to create three separate wetlands communities, which provide the nitrogen and phosphorous removal.
-The Wetlands have been operating well within the anticipated performance guidelines since it became operational in September 1987.
-An indication of the positive performance of the Wetlands is the fact that FDEP increased the permitted capacity of the Wetlands from the initial level of 8 MGD to 20 MGD during the 1990's and in 2001 re-rated the capacity of the Wetlands from 20 MGD to 35 MGD.
-The ERRWDS was commissioned in 2011 and serves reclaimed water in conjunction with Orange County's Eastern WRF and the Water Conserv I WRF to Seminole County, GOAA, Baldwin Park and the Lake Nona area.
+To allow for expansion of the Iron Bridge Plant, the City designed and constructed a 20 MGD wetlands treatment facility (the "Wetlands Facility") on a 1,650-acre site near Christmas, Florida.
+A 17-mile, 48-inch force main was constructed to transmit the treated effluent from the Iron Bridge Plant to the head of the cell-oriented wetlands system.
+Totaling 1,220 acres, the Wetlands Facility was developed with a series of cells divided by earthen berms and planted with different wetland vegetation to create three separate wetlands communities, which provide nitrogen and phosphorous removal.
+The Wetlands Facility has been operating well within the anticipated performance guidelines since becoming operational in September 1987.
+An indication of the positive performance of the Wetlands Facility is the fact that FDEP increased the permitted capacity of the Wetlands Facility from the initial level of 8 MGD to 20 MGD during the 1990's and in 2001 re-rated the capacity of the Wetlands Facility from 20 MGD to 35 MGD.
+The majority of the Iron Bridge Plant flow is directed to either the ERRWDS or the Wetlands Facility.
+The discharge to the Little Econlockhatchee River is reserved primarily for wet weather events in compliance with current FDEP nutrient reduction regulations.